How (and When) to Ask USCIS to Expedite Your Case

-Within 1-2 weeks, you should receive an email from USCIS asking for documentation and evidence of your situation (such as medical records or letter from your employer).
-You should attach all relevant documents, evidence, and receipts and return them to the appropriate USCIS service center by email and/or fax, depending on their request.
-Be sure to save copies of all of documents for your own records.
+Within 1-2 weeks, you should receive an email from USCIS asking for documentation and evidence of your situation, such as medical records or a letter from your employer.
+Be sure to attach all relevant documents, evidence, and receipts and return them to the appropriate USCIS service center by email and/or fax, depending on their specific request.
+Prior to sending them to USCIS, save copies of all of the documents for your own records.
 Typically it will take about one week to hear about a decision regarding your expedite request.

 If your request is denied, but you believe that you meet the requirements, you may be able to enlist congressional assistance by contacting the USCIS liaison at your congressional office to help you file your expedite request.

 Passage Immigration Law

 Do you have additional questions about a USCIS expedite request?
 Passage Immigration Law has a team of professionals with extensive knowledge and experience to help you.
 To contact us please visit our website or call us at (503) 427-8243.